Malch Silly Counter:

 One of my first voyages of discovery on the Internet commenced on December 29, 1994, when I opened an account with Best Internet Communications in Mountain View, California.
 Sadly, this once wonderful Internet Service Provider was acquired by HiWay, which was purchased by Verio, which was gobbled up by NTT.
 Long story.
 Notwithstanding the eventual demise of Best, I came to make many great friends there and learned much about the Internet.

-During that time, I registered the malch.com domain with Network Solutions (see companies that suck) and started this web site.
+During that time, I registered the malch.com domain and started this web site.

 Computing Stuff